nbnitin/CustomFileHeader/README.md

 If xcshareddata folder is not there, please create one. and it if it is added in gitignore then remove it too. it is safe to commit and push in git.

- Markup : * Bullet list
+* Bullet list
           * Nested bullet
             * Sub-nested bullet etc
 * Bullet list item 2

 -OR-

- Markup : - Bullet list
+- Bullet list
    - Nested bullet
      - Sub-nested bullet etc
 - Bullet list item 2